Leveraged buyouts - everything you need to know

 What are the advantages and disadvantages of a leveraged buyout?

 For the seller, one of the main advantages of a leveraged buyout is the ability to sell a business that might not be at its peak performance but still has cash flow and the potential for growth.
 This type of buyout also allows groups such as employees or family members to acquire the company, if, for example, the current owner is retiring.
 One final benefit: If the target company is privately held, the seller will be able to defer capital gains taxes.

 The risks of a leveraged buyout for the target company are also high.
 If they’re unable to service the debt, the end result is bankruptcy.
-This is why it’s important to consider all the pros and cons of leveraged buyouts before signing on the dotted line.
+This is why it’s important to consider all the pros and cons of a leveraged buyout before signing on the dotted line.

 Is my company a good candidate for a leveraged buyout?

 Thinking about selling your company through a leveraged buyout?
 If your business has a positive balance sheet, you’re on the right track.
 This means you have things like tangible assets, good working capital and positive cash flows.
 Having a positive balance sheet means lenders are more likely to lend to you.
 Firms looking to acquire companies through a leveraged buyout typically also look for proven management and a diverse, loyal customer base.
 They’ll want to see ways to reduce costs quickly, selling off non-core assets or finding synergies.

 Your company doesn’t have to be operating at maximum performance in order to be a good candidate for a leveraged buyout.
 Companies that may be struggling due to a recession in their industry or poor management but still have positive cash flow are also good candidates for a leveraged buyout.
 Investors may see an opportunity to create efficiencies and improve the business and therefore be interested in acquiring it.